 - 50 grams sweet dried cranberries soaked in water

-Slice sprouts into halves, and new baby potatoes into quarters
+- Slice brussels sprouts into halves, and new baby potatoes into quarters